pistacheio/pistache/README.md

 ### Versioning

-The version of the library's public interface (ABI) is not the same as the release version, but we choose to always guarantee that the major release version and the soname version will match.
+The version of the library's public interface (ABI) is not the same as the release version, but we plan to always guarantee that the major release version and the soname version will match after the 1.0 release; until that, the soname version will follow feature releases.
 The interface version is primarily associated with the _external_ interface of the library.
 Different platforms handle this differently, such as AIX, GNU/Linux, and Solaris.

 GNU Libtool abstracts each platform's idiosyncrasies away because it is more portable than using `ar(1)` or `ranlib(1)` directly.
 However, it is [not supported in Meson](https://mesonbuild.com/FAQ.html#how-do-i-do-the-equivalent-of-libtools-exportsymbol-and-exportregex) so we made do without it by setting the SONAME directly.